cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This document does not specify a wire format encoding for HPKE messages.
 Applications that adopt HPKE must therefore specify an unambiguous encoding mechanism which includes,
-minimally: the encapsulated value `enc`, ciphertext value(s) (and order if there are multiple), and any info values that are not implicit.
+minimally: the encapsulated value `enc`, ciphertext value(s) and authentication tags (and order if there are multiple), and any info values that are not implicit.
 One example of a non-implicit value is the recipient public key used for encapsulation, which may be needed if a recipient has more than one public key.